 The California Human Development Corporation (CHDC) Anthony Soto Employment Training (ASET) Centers have been granted institutional approval from the Bureau for Private Postsecondary Education (Bureau) pursuant to the California Private Postsecondary Education Act of 2009, California Education Code, Title 3, Division 10, Part 59, and Chapter 8, which begins with section 94800.
 CHDC/ASET is not accredited by an agency recognized by the United States Department of Education.
-The Bureau's approval means that the institution and its operation are in compliance with minimum state standards established under the law for occupational instruction by private postsecondary educational institutions and does not mean that the Bureau endorses or recommends the institution or its programs of instruction.
-Institutional re-approval must be obtained every three years and is subject to continuing review.
+The Bureau's approval means the institution and its operation is following minimum state standards established under the law for occupational instruction by private postsecondary educational institutions and does not mean that the Bureau endorses or recommends the institution or its programs of instruction.
+Institutional re-approval must be obtained every two-years and is subject to continuing review.

-The California Human Development Corporation (CHD) Anthony Soto Employment Training (ASET) Centers have been granted exempt status (Application No. 31156) on May 24, 2018 from the Bureau pursuant to the California Private Postsecondary Education Act of 2009.
-CHD/ASET has met the qualifications for exemption from regulation under the Act, pursuant to the California Education Code (CEC) section 94874 (k) (1): "An institution owned, controlled, operated, and maintained by a community- based organization, as defined in Section 7801 of Title 20 of the United States Code" Pursuant to CEC §94874.7, this verification of exemption shall remain valid as long as the institution maintains full compliance of the requirements of this exemption.
+The California Human Development Corporation (CHD) Anthony Soto Employment Training (ASET) Centers have been granted exempt status (Application No. 33411) on August 14, 2020, from the Bureau pursuant to the California Private Postsecondary Education Act of 2009.
+CHD/ASET has met the qualifications for exemption from regulation under the Act, pursuant to the California Education Code (CEC) section 94874, (1): "An institution owned, controlled, operated, and maintained by a community- based organization, as defined in Section 7801 of Title 20 of the United States Code" Pursuant to CEC §94874.7, this verification of exemption shall remain valid if the institution maintains full compliance of the requirements of this exemption.